Introduction to the Linux Operating System¶

 - Protect files from unauthorized access.

-- Collecting information about programs in use or in progress.
+- Collect information about programs in use or in progress.

 Generalities UNIX - GNU/Linux¶

-From 1964 to 1968: MULTICS (MULTiplexed Information and Computing Service) is developed for MIT, Bell Labs (AT&T) and General Electric.
+1964 — 1968: MULTICS (MULTiplexed Information and Computing Service) is developed for MIT, Bell Labs (AT&T) and General Electric.

-1969: After the withdrawal of Bell (1969) and then General Electric from the project, two developers (Ken Thompson and Dennis Ritchie), joined later by Brian Kernighan, judging MULTICS to be too complex, launched the development of UNIX (UNiplexed Information and Computing Service).
-Originally developed in assembler, the designers of UNIX developed the B language and then the C language (1971) and completely rewrote UNIX.
-Having been developed in 1970, the reference date of UNIX/Linux systems is still set at January 01, 1970.
+1969 — 1971: After the withdrawal of Bell (1969) and then General Electric from the project, two developers, Ken Thompson and Dennis Ritchie (joined later by Brian Kernighan), judging MULTICS to be too complex, begin development of UNIX (UNiplexed Information and Computing Service).
+While it was originally created in Assembly language, the creators of UNIX eventually develop the B language and then the C language (1971) and completely rewrite UNIX.
+As it was developed in 1970, the reference (epoch) date for the start of time of UNIX/Linux systems is set at January 01, 1970.

-The C language is still one of the most popular programming languages today!
-A low level language, close to the hardware, it allows the adaptation of the operating system to any machine architecture having a C compiler.
+The C language remains one of the most popular programming languages today.
+A low-level language, close to the hardware, it allows the adaptation of the operating system to any machine architecture having a C compiler.

 UNIX is an open and evolving operating system that has played a major role in the history of computing.
-It has been the basis for many other systems: Linux, BSD, MacOS, etc.
+It forms the basis for many other systems such as Linux, BSD, MacOS, and more.

 - 1987: Andrew S. Tanenbaum develops MINIX, a simplified UNIX, to teach operating systems in a simple way.
 Mr. Tanenbaum makes the source code of his operating system available.

-1991: A Finnish student, Linus Torvalds, creates an operating system dedicated to his personal computer and names it Linux.
-He publishes his first version 0.02, on the Usenet discussion forum and other developers come to help him improve his system.
+1991: A Finnish student, Linus Torvalds, creates an operating system that runs on his personal computer and names it Linux.
+He publishes his first version, called 0.02, on the Usenet discussion forum, and other developers help him improve his system.
 The term Linux is a play on words between the founder's first name, Linus, and UNIX.

 1993: The Debian distribution is created.
 Debian is a non-commercial, community-based distribution.
-Originally developed for use on servers, it is particularly well suited for this role, but it is intended to be a universal system and thus usable on a personal computer as well.
-Debian is used as the basis for many other distributions, such as Mint or Ubuntu.
+Originally developed for use on servers, it is well-suited for this role; however it is a universal system, usable on a personal computer as well.
+Debian forms the basis for many other distributions, such as Mint or Ubuntu.

 1997: The KDE desktop environment is created.
 It is based on the Qt component library and the C++ development language.

 2002: The Arch distribution is created.
-Its particularity is to be released in Rolling Release (continuous update).
+Its distinctive is that it offers rolling release (continuous update).

-Linux is still not well known by the general public, even though they use it regularly.
-Indeed, Linux is hidden in smartphones, televisions, internet boxes, etc. Almost 70% of the web pages served in the world are served by a Linux or UNIX server!
+Despite its prevalence, Linux remains relatively unknown by the general public.
+Linux is hidden within smartphones, televisions, internet boxes, etc. Almost 70% of the websites in the world are hosted on a Linux or UNIX server!

-Linux equips a little more than 3% of personal computers but more than 82% of smartphones.
-Android being an operating system whose kernel is a Linux.
+Linux equips about 3% of personal computers but more than 82% of smartphones.
+The Android operating system, for example, uses a Linux kernel.

 - The kernel is the first software component.